CnDE-M/GameTheory-EvolutionModel/README.md

 + **Payoff**:
   gain or lose after both players make choices
-+ Evolution strategy:
-  At the end of each iteration, "Evolution strategy" determine how players update their "Choice strategy" according to the payoffs

 + **Iteration**
   The game will continue iterate, until:
-+ If the game has a stable NE, the game will reach equal payoffs for all choices;
+> If the game has a stable NE, the game will reach equal payoffs for all choices;
-+ If the game keeps fluctuating, we will set a maximum iteration time;
+> If the game keeps fluctuating, we will set a maximum iteration time;

 + **Evolution Strategy**